 As the 13th overall pick in the 1961 NFL Draft, Bob "Mr. Cowboy" Lilly was a patriarch of the Cowboys' franchise and is a primary reason why Dallas is one of the most popular sports teams in the world today.
 He played in 11 Pro Bowls and helped the Cowboys to a win in Super Bowl VI, during which he recorded an NFL record 29-yard sack.
 Lilly the first player to be inducted into the Cowboys' Ring of Honor and he's also a member of the Hall of Fame.

-Ray Lewis has retired or he would be one of only four active players on this list.
-Aside from his murder trial in the first part of the new millennium, Lewis has been a superb football player and an incredible leader for the Ravens' defense since the franchise's inception.
+Aside from his murder trial in the first part of the new millennium, Ray Lewis has been a superb football player and an incredible leader for the Ravens' defense since the franchise's inception.
 Lewis is a huge reason why the Ravens have two Super Bowl titles and became the second player to record 30 interceptions and 30 sacks in a career.

 In the long line of great Bears players running backs, Gale Sayers isn't the best, but he's arguably the greatest kick returner of all time -- his career average of 30.56 yards per kickoff return is the highest in NFL history.
 Sayers played only six seasons for the Bears after a pair of knee injuries forced him to retire.

-Before Jack Lambert (No. 24 on this list) and the Steelers' dominating defense of the 1970s, there was Dick Butkus, dubbed "The Most Feared Man in the Game" by Sports Illustrated.
+Before Jack Lambert (No. 24 on this list) and the Steelers' dominating defense of the 1970s, there was Dick Butkus, dubbed "The Most Feared Man in the Game."
 Butkus was a superb all-around linebacker who was especially known for forcing and recovering fumbles.
-At the time of his retirement, his 27 career fumble recoveries were an NFL record and had the stat been kept at that time, he likely would still be the all-time leader in forced fumbles as well.
+At the time of his retirement, his 27 career fumble recoveries were an NFL record and had the stat been kept at that time, he likely would still be the all-time leader in forced fumbles.

 No one in NFL history hit harder than Ronnie Lott, the top-ranked defensive back on this list.
-Lott was an instant start after being drafted No. 8 overall in the 1981 NFL Draft -- he recorded seven interceptions and returned three of those for touchdowns while helping the 49ers win the Super Bowl as a rookie.
+Lott was an instant star after being drafted No. 8 overall in 1981 -- he recorded seven interceptions and returned three of those for touchdowns while helping the 49ers win the Super Bowl as a rookie.
 He switched from cornerback to safety in 1985 and was arguably more successful at that position after having the tip of his left pinky finger amputated.
-Lott helped the 49ers win four Super Bowls in the 1980s before a pair of two-year stints with the Raiders and Jets in the twilight of his career.

 Deacon Jones was a 14th-round pick in the 1961 NFL Draft, but played his way into the Hall of Fame as a member of the Fearsome Foursome.
 Jones played in eight Pro Bowls and was named to the NFL's 75th Anniversary Team in 1994.
 Sacks were not kept as an official statistic in the 1960s; otherwise Jones would hold the record for the most sacks in a single season after he unofficially recorded 26 in 1967.

-As the No. 1 overall pick in the legendary 1983 NFL Draft, John Elway is easily one of the most legendary players in NFL history.
+As the No. 1 overall pick in the historical 1983 draft, John Elway is easily one of the most legendary players in NFL history.
 He took two different eras of Broncos teams to a total of five Super Bowls, winning a pair of rings in his last two seasons.
 At the time of his retirement, Elway held the NFL record for most victories by a starting quarterback and he is fourth on the NFL's all-time passing list.
-Elway is most known for his helicopter dive in Super Bowl XXXII, during which he dove for a first down on third-and-six at the age of 37, only to be hit and spun in the air before hitting the turf hard.
-The Broncos took the lead two plays later and won their first Super Bowl.

 Otto Graham is considered to be the first modern passing quarterback.
 His 234 passing yards-per-game average in 1952 is believed to be the highest ever at that time.
-Graham was a super passer who led the Browns to four AAFC Championships and three NFL Championships from 1946 to 1955 after serving in the Navy in World War II out of college.
-Paul Brown noted Graham's ability to anticipate receivers' cuts on routes better than any other quarterback before him.
-But Graham's incredible running ability is the part of his game that often goes unnoticed; he had 99 rushing yards to go along with 298 through the air and four total touchdowns in the 1950 NFL title game, which was just one example of his many incredible single-game performances.
+Graham led the Browns to four AAFC Championships and three NFL Championships from 1946 to 1955 after serving in the Navy in World War II out of college.

-It's quite the accomplishment to be the most legendary Packer of all time, but Brett Favre fits the bill.
-He took Green Bay to back-to-back Super Bowls, winning the first one, before setting virtually every career passing record in the book, both good and bad.
+The most legendary Packer of all time took Green Bay to back-to-back Super Bowls, winning the first one, before setting virtually every career passing record in the book, both good and bad.
 Favre is most noted for his toughness and gunslinger playing style.
 He displayed one of the strongest arms in the history of the game and started a record 297 consecutive games.
-Favre had arguably the best season of his career with the Vikings in 2009, his 19th in the NFL.
-In 20 years as a starting quarterback, Favre won more games (186) than any other in history.
+In 20 years, Favre won more games (186) than any other starting quarterback.

-"Mean Joe" Greene was arguably the best player in Pittsburgh during the Steelers' 1970s dynasty.
-He led them to four Super Bowl wins in six years while making memories for football fans everywhere, including spitting in the face of Dick Butkus and filming the infamous "Thanks, Mean Joe" Coca-Cola commercial.
+"Mean Joe" Greene was arguably the best player of the Steelers' 1970s dynasty.
+He led them to four Super Bowl wins in six years while making headlines, including spitting in the face of Dick Butkus and filming the infamous "Thanks, Mean Joe" Coca-Cola commercial.
 Green was so dominant as a 4-3 defensive tackle that he was never replaced; following his retirement, the Steelers switched to the 3-4 defense and have utilized it ever since.